Khushiben/soulsync/README.md

 - **Theme**: Switch between light and dark modes

 ### Development Setup
-If you want to modify or contribute to Vihaara:
+If you want to modify or contribute to Dr. Mind:

 ```bash
 # Development mode with hot reloading